christophM/interpretable-ml-book/README.md

 ### v0.6 (IN PROGRESS)
 - Added chapter on accumulated local effects plots
 - Added some advantages and disadvantages to pdps
+- Added chapter on extending linear models
+- Fixed missing square in the Friedman H-statistic

 ### v0.5 (2018-08-14)
 - Added chapter on influential instances